bodywork-ml/bodywork-docs/docs/key_concepts.md

 ## Deployment from Git Repos

 Bodywork requires projects to be stored as Git repositories, hosted either on GitHub, GitLab, Azure DevOps or BitBucket.
-When a pipeline is triggered, Bodywork starts a workflow controller that clones the repository, analyses the configuration provided in `bodywork.yaml` and then manages the execution of the workflow, starting new containers for each stage.
+When a pipeline is triggered, Bodywork starts a workflow-controller that clones the repository, analyses the configuration provided in `bodywork.yaml` and then manages the execution of the pipeline, starting new containers for each stage.

 At no point is there any need to build Docker images and push them to a container registry.
-This simplifies [CI/CD](https://en.wikipedia.org/wiki/CI/CD), so that you can focus on the aspects (e.g. tests) that are more relevant to your ML solution.
+This simplifies [CI/CD](https://en.wikipedia.org/wiki/CI/CD), so that you can focus on the aspects that are more relevant to your ML solution.

 ![ML pipeline deployment](images/ml_pipeline.png)

-Bodywork does not impact how you choose to structure and engineer your projects.
+Bodywork does not impact how you choose to structure and develop your projects.
 The only requirement for deploying a pipeline is to add a single `bodywork.yaml` file to your Git repository.
 This contains **all** of the configuration required to deploy the pipeline to Kubernetes.

 Your Git repository will resemble a conventional Python project: